ai/check-dts/README.md

 ### Can I use check-dts as a simple validator for d.ts-files?

 Yes you can.
-But note if you have the typescript in your project you can validate whether d.ts-files have some issues with the following command:
+But note if you have the typescript in your project you can validate whether `d.ts`-files have some issues with the following command:

 ```sh
 $ npx tsc path/to/your/dts/files/**/*.d.ts --noEmit